-The “Gundam” colorway was a nod to the RX-78-2 suit from the popular Gundam sci-fi series, featuring a blue and white upper with red details plus a red full-length air unit; a colorway that melded nicely with the vintage ’90s silhouette.
+The “Gundam” colorway was a nod to the RX-78-2 suit from the popular Japanese Gundam sci-fi series and featured a blue and white upper with red details plus a red full-length Air unit — a colorway that melded nicely with the vintage ’90s silhouette.

-adidas Originals Yung 1
+adidas Originals Yung-1

 BVG x adidas Originals EQT 93/17

-Nike Air Jordan III “Black Cement”
+Nike Air Jordan 3 “Black Cement”

-Kiko Kostadinov x ASICS GEL-BURZ 2
+Kiko Kostadinov x ASICS GEL-Burz 2

 New Balance MADE 990v4 “1982”

-Virgil Abloh x Converse Chuck Taylor All-Star
+OFF-WHITE x Converse Chuck Taylor All Star

-One of Abloh’s most compelling and Instagrammable designs from Abloh and Nike, the re-worked Chucks featured a translucent upper, inverted Converse heel badge, “VULCANIZED” branding on the midsole, and asymmetrical toe details showing “LEFT” on the right foot, and vice versa.
-While it was far from the first shoe to use a see-through upper to stoke hype, fans of Virgil and Converse couldn’t deny themselves the chance to flex in these unique kicks.
+One of Abloh’s most compelling and Instagrammable designs, the reworked Chucks featured a translucent upper, inverted Converse heel badge, “VULCANIZED” text on the midsole, and asymmetrical toe details showing “LEFT” on the right foot and vice versa.
+It wasn’t the first shoe to use a see-through upper to stoke hype, but Abloh and Converse fans couldn’t pass up the chance to flex in these standout kicks.

 The Broken Arm x Salomon XT-4